-The judgment no. 37081 of May 31, 2024, issued by the Court of Cassation, addresses a topic of great relevance in the field of criminal law: the prerequisites for granting rehabilitation.
-In particular, the Court evaluates how the fulfillment of civil obligations arising from a crime must be interpreted not only according to the norms of the civil code but also in light of the offender's amendment and their post-conviction conduct.
-This article aims to analyze the key points of the judgment, clarifying the legal and practical significance of the decision.
+Judgment No. 37081 of May 31, 2024, issued by the Court of Cassation, addresses a highly relevant issue in criminal law: the prerequisites for granting rehabilitation.
+Specifically, the Court assesses how the fulfillment of civil obligations arising from a crime should be interpreted not only according to the rules of the civil code but also in light of the offender's amendment and their post-conviction conduct.
+This article aims to analyze the key points of the judgment, clarifying the legal and practical meaning of the decision.

-According to Article 179, paragraph 6, letter 2 of the Penal Code, the convicted person can request rehabilitation once they have fulfilled the civil obligations arising from the crime.
-However, the judgment in question emphasizes that this evaluation cannot be limited to a mere formal fulfillment.
-The Court rejected the appeal of M. Z., convicted of crimes against property, highlighting how a simple judicial deposit of a sum of money cannot be considered sufficient to demonstrate the actual fulfillment of civil obligations.
+Pursuant to Article 179, paragraph 6, letter 2 of the Criminal Code, the convicted person may request rehabilitation once the civil obligations arising from the crime have been fulfilled.
+However, the judgment under review emphasizes that this assessment cannot be limited to considering mere formal fulfillment.
+The Court rejected the appeal of M. Z., convicted of property crimes, highlighting how a simple judicial deposit of a sum of money cannot be considered sufficient to demonstrate the actual fulfillment of civil obligations.

 The decision of the Court of Cassation carries significant implications:

-In conclusion, judgment no. 37081 of 2024 represents an important reference point for the interpretation of norms related to rehabilitation in criminal law.
-It clarifies that mere fulfillment of civil obligations is not sufficient if not accompanied by a genuine intent to repair and behavior that demonstrates the offender's amendment.
-This approach proves crucial not only for the convicted person but also for the victims, ensuring that the rehabilitation process is meaningful and respectful of justice needs.
+In conclusion, judgment No. 37081 of 2024 represents an important reference point for the interpretation of rules concerning rehabilitation in criminal law.
+It clarifies that the mere fulfillment of civil obligations is insufficient if not accompanied by a genuine intent to make amends and by conduct that demonstrates the convicted person's amendment.
+This approach proves crucial not only for the convicted person but also for the victims, ensuring that the rehabilitation process is meaningful and respectful of justice requirements.